 The Fitbit IconicThe Fitbit Iconic is a smartwatch offering a waterproof design to record your swim time, a built-in GPS to map your runs and even more fitness routines.
-This design still has the same wide array of Fitbit band styles available as the original.
+This design still has the same wide array of Fitbit band styles available as the original, so you can style a designer band on your Fitbit.
 The Iconic also offers a new way to pay without carrying cash or card, for your utmost convenience.

 Fitbit PayFitbit Pay is an aspect of the new Iconic Fitbit in which you have your very own smartwatch payment service.
 This feature allows eliminates the need to keep up with money or cards on your afternoon jog.
 Here's what you need to know about this spiffy new feature.